jvns/talks/2016-06-neural-nets-pydata/slides.md

 # yes

-# the code for this is is all an ipython notebook
+# the code for this is is all an jupyter notebook

 # a neural network is a function